yeehaa123/elab/CHAT/lab.md

 new forms of knowledge production in the humanities, as well as the building of sustainable information sharing and collaborations between embedded researchers.

+The OverLab furthermore offers private and civic partners the opportunity to find and include humanities' reseachers to include in research projects (????)
 + best practices of setting up embedded research projects.
 + best practives ensuring that embedded humanities research is neither too academically oriented nor to product oriented.